-In its 24 August submission, the NGF argued that that the outcome of the application of the existing framework for cost recovery - namely the vast majority of directions being considered as "other" services - "has not been in accordance with the intention of the Rules".
-24 The NGF proposed the introduction into the Rules of a clarification of the circumstances in which AEMO may classify a direction as an "other" service.
-This guidance, which would result in the bulk of directions classified as directions for energy, would shift responsibility for funding compensation from generator and customers to solely customers.
-The NGF contends that this shift to recovery solely from customers is appropriate, on the basis that:
+As noted previously, the NGF questioned the historical categorisation of the majority of directions as "other" services34 and proposed greater prescription around the classification of a direction as an "other" service by AEMO.
+This guidance, which would result in the bulk of directions classified as directions for energy, would leave customers solely responsible for funding compensation.
+The NGF contends that this shift is appropriate, on the basis that:

-• The Rules provide for recovery of costs arising out of energy or MAS directions to be carried exclusively by customers, reflecting the fact that directions are generally for the benefit of customers only (ie by avoiding the need for load shedding).
+- The Rules provide for recovery of costs arising out of energy or MAS directions to be carried exclusively by customers, reflecting the fact that directions are generally for the benefit of customers only (ie by avoiding the need for load shedding). - Pricing and compensation provisions in the Rules relating to market interventions are based on "the concept of leaving generators unaffected by the intervention". - This change would be consistent with the current funding provisions that apply to energy and MAS directions, wherein only those participants benefiting from the direction (ie market customers in the benefiting region) are expected to pay.35